Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 If you don’t perform well in an actual flight, you will endanger the safety of the aircraft and yourself.

-What will you learn from Rod Machado’s Private pilot handbook?
+What will you learn from Rod Machado’s Private Pilot handbook?

-Rod Machado’s Private pilot handbook is not only to give you theory knowledge to pass your exam.
+Rod Machado’s Private Pilot handbook is not only to give you theory knowledge to pass your exam.
 It’s a book that will help you forever grow as a pilot.

 To become a private pilot and pilot in command of flights, you must ensure safety and avoid making silly mistakes.